JHolling/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "NA's   :2304  "
 ```
-The average activity pattern is showing initial activity at around interval 600 w/50 steps, then the steps spike upward at interval 835 to over 200 steps.
+The average activity pattern is showing initial activity at around interval 600 w/50 steps, then the "steps" spike upward at interval 835 to over 200 steps.
 After this interval, the steps drop back down to ~50 to 100 and then tappering back off after interval 2000.
-Overall, the plot is right skewed.
+Overall, the plot is right skewed and has 2304 NA's observations.

 #### Making a new data set from orginal to processes further